ART AND DESIGN AS PRACTICAL SOCIAL ACTION

 John Cannistraro did our plumbing and fire suppression and has been an outstanding collaborator ever since.
 This partnership with business is at the core of our programming.
 All the work we do in our studios is work for commission.
 For a non-profit organization it’s turning the model on its ear.
 Paying for art is sometimes a thing people are reluctant to do.
 Artists love what we do; creating art is a process that builds you up.
 We think artists should be paid for their work and we pay every artist.

-Teen artists creating in Artists for Humanity get paid an hourly wage, and the work gets displayed.
+Teen artists creating in AFH get paid an hourly wage, and the work gets displayed.
 Paintings are treated as projects and kids are mentored through their paintings.
 Our process of project management is having an idea, creating sketches, and executing the plan through exhibition, marketing, and sales.
 We want the kids to be able to initiate action; it does not matter if they are “good” artists.
-When clients come in to commission work they talk to the teams of kids, this experience of working with clients is extremely important.
+When clients come in to commission work they talk to the teams of kids, and this experience of working with clients is extremely important.

 AFH Statistics 2012/2013: